On Relativistic Multipole Moments of Stationary Spacetimes: Abstract

 \section{Abstract}

 Among the known exact solutions of Einstein's vacuum field equations the Manko-Novikov and the Quevedo-Mashhoon metrics might be suitable ones for the description of the exterior gravitational field of some real non-collapsed body.
-By means of the Fodor-Hoenselaers-Perj\'es formalism we computed the lowest ten relativistic multipole moments of these metrics.
+A new proposal to represent such exterior field is the stationary $ q $-metric.
+In this contribution, we computed by means of the Fodor-Hoenselaers-Perj\'es formalism the lowest ten relativistic multipole moments of these metrics.
 Corresponding moments were derived for the static vacuum solutions of Gutsunayev-Manko and Hern\'andez-Mart{\'{\i}}n.
 A direct comparison between the multipole moments of these non-iso\-metric spacetimes is given.
-All these multipole moments were calculated with REDUCE programs.